henryxsong/henryxsong/README.md

 ### Hi there 👋

+My name is Henry Song.
+I am an aspiring software engineer located in Seattle, Washington.

 <!--
 **henryxsong/henryxsong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.